olmokramer/slideshow.js/README.md

 - slideTo(index, callback): slide to slide at &lt;index&gt;
 - slideToNext(callback): slide to the next slide
 - slideToPrev(callback): slide to the previous slide

+## Acknowledgement

+A lot of credit goes to [slides.js](http://slidesjs.com/).
+That project has been a huge inspiration in the creation of this one.
+I just thought it wasn't customisable enough and I wanted to get rid of the jQuery requirement, so I created this one.